 Food

-If you’re hiking for multiple days, the key to a light pack is bringing food that is light and/or can be rehydrated.
-Here’s my typical menu:
+If you’re hiking for multiple days, the key to a light pack is bringing nutritious food that is light and/or can be rehydrated.

 - Breakfast: Oatmeal/porridge with chocolate powder, milk powder, and dried fruit

-- Lunch: Dried fruits and nuts (high in energy, low in weight and easy to snack on as you go)
+- Lunch: Dried fruits and nuts (high in energy, low in weight, and easy to snack on as you go)

 - Snack: Chocolate (reward yourself a little), granola bar

-- Dinner: Pasta with powdered sauce, cous cous, powdered mashed potatoes with a bit of cheese and sausage bits, or a dehydrated meal that you can add water to.
+- Dinner: Pasta with powdered sauce, couscous, powdered mashed potatoes with a bit of cheese and sausage bits, or a dehydrated meal that you can add water to

 - To warm you up: Powdered chocolate for hot chocolate, powdered soup, and tea bags

-Canned goods, liquid sauces, or food that takes a long time to cook, such as rice.
+What NOT to bring: Don’t bring canned goods, liquid sauces, or food that takes a long time to cook, such as rice.
 All of those add unnecessary weight to your pack.
-Remember, in most cases you’ll have to pack your trash back out with you, and cans are heavy and bulky.
+Remember, in most cases, you’ll have to pack your trash back out with you, and cans are heavy and bulky.

 For cooking: